dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index.md

 }
 ```

-*Note*
+*Note*:

-* The creation of an object consists of two parallel tasks: one is to download and compile the "engine", the other is to fetch a license from the License Tracking Server.
+* The creation of an object consists of two parallel tasks: one is to download and compile the "engine", the other is to fetch a license from the License Tracking Server (assuming an online license is used).

 #### 2.3.2 Configure the `BarcodeScanner` object

-Let's take a look at the following code snippet first:
+Let's take a look at the following code snippets first:

 ``` javascript
 // set which camera and what resolution to use